tpan49/CMPUT404-assignment-css-hell/README.md

 Documentation
 =================
-The project gutenberg HTML files: I deleted all the internal css and used one external styles.css file that I created for three pages.
+The project gutenberg HTML files:
+I deleted all the internal css and used one external styles.css file that I created for three pages.
 Some internal css were reused or edited in the external files, and I added some more css to satisfy the assignment's requirement.
+To be specific on some of the changes:
+1. Theme paragraphs with CSS by changing paragraphs' margin, text indent and adding padding
+2. Theme header tags with CSS by changing color to dark red, increasing font-size to all headers and change the whole html font-family to "Times New Roman", Times, serif
+3. Theme images and images captions with CSS by adding background image - old paper like, and added cover images captions (white text on black background)
+4. Change the colour scheme to something aesthetically pleasing by changing text color to green, matched well with the yelllowish background image